sparkflows/sparkflows-docs/docs/authentication/sso/super-user-db-login.rst

    :width: 60%

-Click on "Sign in as Super user button"
+Click on "Sign in as Super user" button

 ::